Testing tickets

 Proxy ticket contracts

-module which helps in working with tickets in the Testing framework.
-Here is the interface of Proxy_ticket
+The LIGO standard library provides a Proxy_ticket module which helps in working with tickets in the Testing framework.
+Here is the interface of Proxy_ticket:

-init_transfer
+init_transfer accepts:

 - a function

-which given a ticket must return a value of your parameter type
+mk_paramwhich given a ticket must return a value of your parameter type

 and returns the typed address of a "transfer proxy-contract" which can then be used to do multiple transfers of tickets with the same ticketer address

-accepts :
+transfer accepts :

 - the typed address of a "transfer proxy-contract"